Cees Nooteboom – 533 – een dagenboek

 Live for others.

-The best marketing is being considerate.
-The best sales approach is listening.
+The best marketing is considerate, and the best sales approach is listening.
 Serve your clients’ needs, not your own.
-Business, when done right, is generous and focused on others.
-It draws you out of yourself, and puts you in service of humanity.
+When done right, business is generous and focused on others.
+It draws you out of yourself and puts you in service of humanity.

 The most extreme version of living for others is becoming famous.
 Do everything in public, for the public.
 Share everything you do, even though it’s extra work.